ElektraInitiative/PermaplanT/doc/guidelines/frontend-ui-usability.md

 - Font weight:

   - **Bold** text adds tolerable noise to the design and enables distinct highlighting in both short and long texts.
-    In general, it is the preferred highlighting technique to use.
+    It is the preferred highlighting technique to use.
+    Nevertheless, use it sparingly.
   - _Italic_ text adds minimal noise to the design, but lacks in recognizability.
   - <u>Underlining</u> adds most noise and compromises a text's legibility.
-    It should not be used.
+    It should not be used except for links.

-- Colors: primary and secondary colors of the design's color palette
+- Colors: primary and secondary colors of the design's color palette Use the secondary colour only for links.

 - Images: users generally remember images better than words